younglim/developer.gov.sg/collections/_products/categories/digital-solutions-to-address-covid-19/gowhere-suite/features.md

 ### MaskGoWhere

 For the public to discover mask collection locations closest to them.
 (Mask distribution has concluded since  Jun 2020.)

+### TestCentreGoWhere

+Allows the public to discover the locations of Covid-19 Test Centres that include Private Quick Test Centres (PQTCs), and Joint Testing and Vaccination Centres (JTVCs) established by the [Ministry of Health (MOH)](https://www.moh.gov.sg/covid-19/jtvc){:target="_blank"}.

+### VaccineGoWhere

+Helps the public to quickly locate COVID-19 vaccination locations.